haddadi/haddadi.github.io/about.md

 ### News

+April 2022: We have been awarded an [Amazon Research Awards (ARA)](https://www.amazon.science/research-awards){:target="_blank"} for our work on Auditable Model Privacy using TEEs linked to my EPSRC Fellowship.
+This gift will be used towards hiring a PhD student.
+Ad will be coming out soon.

-March 2022: We have been awarded an InnovateUK grant, supporting our efforts to accelerate IoT Security.
-More details soon!
+March 2022: We have been awarded an [InnovateUK Cyber Security Academic Startup Accelerator Programme (CyberASAP) grant](https://ktn-uk.org/news/cyber-security-academic-startup-accelerator-programme-cyberasap-reveals-2022-23-cohort/), supporting our efforts to accelerate IoT Security in IoTrim.

 January 2022: We have been awarded a grant as part of the PETRAS' ISPEF funding call.
 [Project PRISM](https://petras-iot.org/project/privacy-preserving-iot-security-management-prism/){:target="_blank"} aims to provide a simple interface for monitoring and home care solutions in the the health sector.